barryclark/jekyll-now/lab/jlink.md

 There's nothing special in the first part as it is basically about building the Java function using Maven.

 The interresting part is the following line
-`RUN /opt/openjdk-12/bin/jlink --compress=2 --no-header-files --no-man-pages --strip-debug --output /function/fnjre --add-modules $(/opt/openjdk-12/bin/jdeps --print-module-deps /function/target/function.jar)`
+`RUN /opt/openjdk-12/bin/jlink --compress=2 --no-header-files --no-man-pages --strip-debug --output /function/fnjre --add-modules $(/opt/openjdk-12/bin/jdeps --print-module-deps /function/target/function.jar)`.

 To understand it, we need to first look at the 2nd part of this command.
 `/opt/openjdk-12/bin/jdeps --print-module-deps /function/target/function.jar` is using [`jdeps`](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jdeps.html) to produce a list of modules required by our function (`function.jar`), modules list that is passed to [`jlink`](https://docs.oracle.com/en/java/javase/11/tools/jlink.html) via its `--add-modules` parameter.
-Using those modules (abd only those!), `jlink` will produce a custom JRE that will be placed in the `/function/fnjre` directory.
+Using those modules (abd only those!), `jlink` will produce a custom JRE that will be saved in the `/function/fnjre` directory.

-To even reduce the size of the JRE, we instruct `jlink`to remove headers file, man pages, debugging information and finally, we compress the result JRE.
+To even reduce the size of this JRE, we instruct `jlink`to remove headers file, man pages, debugging information and finally, we compress the result JRE.

 The rest of the `Dockerfile` is about building the container image itself using the files generated in the the previous stage (ex. `COPY --from=build-stage /function/fnjre/ /function/fnjre/`) and a shared object from a cache image (`COPY --from=cache-stage /libfnunixsocket.so /lib`).